pyserial/pyserial/documentation/pyserial.rst

 Setuptools/PyPI
 ~~~~~~~~~~~~~~~
-Alternatively it can be installed from PyPy, either manually downloading the
+Alternatively it can be installed from PyPI, either manually downloading the
 files and installing as described above or using::

     easy_install -U pyserial